 For example, it may be necessary to add entries for network monitoring systems which probe the SSH port but do not login.
 Otherwise such systems may be flagged as attackers.

-If the firewall is running on hardware without a monitor or if it will be running “headless” (without keyboard and video attached), then the serial console can be enabled to maintain physical control, so long as the hardware has a serial port (not USB).
+If the firewall hardware contains a hardware serial port, it can be used for a console connection.
+This is useful for running on hardware without video hardware or if it will be running “headless” (without keyboard and video attached).
+In these cases, the serial console can be enabled to maintain physical control, so long as the hardware has a viable serial port.
+The hardware visible to the operating system for such serial ports cannot be USB.
+Though some devices expose an external physical USB port dedicated to the console, typically such devices are wired to appear to the OS as a traditional non-USB serial port internally.

 If hardware is detected which has no VGA port, the serial console is forced on and cannot be disabled, and the serial options are all hidden except for the speed.